-How to implement an inventory automation platform
+How to implement an inventory management platform

-While implementation is something your inventory management software provider should have a proven process for, Here are some pointers for those curious about how to do it right:
+While implementation is something your inventory management software provider should have a proven process for, Here are some pointers for those curious about how to do it right

 - Top-level champions and every one’s buy-in